-TrailBlazers is a groundbreaking youth empowerment initiative, founded by Sophie Radcliffe in partnership with the Youth Sport Trust.
+TrailBlazers is a groundbreaking youth empowerment initiative, founded by Sophie Radcliffe.
 TrailBlazers was born of Sophie’s own journey of trying to figure out how to be true to herself, and developing the courage to blaze her own trail as well as her passion to champion ordinary people to do extraordinary things!
-The program aims to help teenage girls develop the mindset and skills to develop confidence and live courageously.
+The program helps teenage girls develop the mindset and skills to develop confidence and live courageously.
 Sophie believes that through challenging yourself, you can change your mindset and ultimately, your life.

 TrailBlazers aims to build and inspire a community that fosters confidence in success outside of the regular markers i.e. highest grades, money.
 TrailBlazers celebrates effort, curiosity, mindset and growth, helping young women discover their best selves and be proud of their individuality.